 When you place assets such as life insurance policies into a special needs trust, they do not affect means testing in the same manner they would if you left them in a traditional will.
 Why?
 When you enter assets into a special needs trust, they are not considered the direct property of your special needs child, so there is no potential for those assets to make your child ineligible for government benefits.

-If you left substantial assets to your child in a standard will, however, they may make it so he or she has too much available to him or her to maintain continued eligibility for Medicaid or other necessary programs.
+If you left substantial assets to your child in a standard will, however, they may make it so he or she has too much available to him or her to maintain continued eligibility for necessary programs.
 Find more about estate planning on our webpage.